 "…On Shabbat, everything changes…"

 Join with the Temple Israel community as we transition from the hectic workweek, to the calm of Shabbat every Friday evening.
 Every Friday is something special.
-We have special services each week including Mishpacha Minyan, Mah Gadlu, options for children and families, and our intimate Kabbalat Shabbat chapel services.
+We have special services each week including Mishpacha Minyan, and options for children and families such as Bim Bam Shabbat and Tot Shabbat, and our intimate Kabbalat Shabbat chapel services.

 Shabbat Service Times

 All Friday night services begin at 6:15pm.

 Saturday mornings services are held in the Sanctuary and begin at 9:00am.

 Saturday afternoon Mincha and Maariv services begin according to the proximity to sundown.

 Service times are listed on the Temple Israel calendar; they sometimes are updated from the scheduled time, please stay up to date by consulting the online calendar, a version of which showing only prayer services, can be found at the bottom of this page.